Post-doctoral Fellow, Department of Electrical and Electronic Engineering

 Categories: Academic-related Staff

-Enquiries about the duties of the post should be sent to Prof. Kevin Tsia at firstname.lastname@example.org.
+Enquiries about the duties of the post should be sent to Dr. Zhiqin Chu at firstname.lastname@example.org.

-The University only accepts online applications for the above post.
+The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until October 31, 2021, or until the post is filled whichever is earlier.
+Review of applications will start as soon as possible and continue until October 31, 2021, or until the posts are filled, whichever is earlier.